fbpx

 This article contains affiliate links, which means that I may receive a commission if you make a purchase using these links.

-I’ve been on a low-carb high-fat ketogenic paleo diet for more than a year, and decided to give Lumen a try.
-I used the device every day over the past few weeks, with the goal of learning more about my own metabolism.
-I also wanted to see whether the device would be a useful tool for people just starting their journey towards better nutrition and health.
+After a year of following a strict low-carb high-fat ketogenic paleo diet, I decided to give Lumen a try.
+I used the device every day for over a month, with the goal of learning more about my own metabolism.

 Pros

-• Fairly accurate based on my testing.
+• Fairly accurate (based on my testing).

 • High-quality hardware.